nawaya040/densratio/README.md

-# R Package for Density Ratio Estimation
+# An R Package for Density Ratio Estimation